systemb4/dsp/doc/PROGRESS.md

 17 April 2022: Sorted and a marker set in <Arithmetic> (pos) which allows to see
     which nodes (Arithmetic) are on the same line for order of ops and sorting.

+19 April 2022: Can now swap between double and string in art struct. next is
+    some small things and clean up and then sort function and then print function and then base is basically finished.